vocalpy/vocalpy/docs/user/howto/use-vocalpy-with-scikit-learn.md

 ## Fitting a Random Forest classifier

 Finally we will train a classifer from `scikit-learn` to classify these individuals.
+The original paper uses Linear Discriminant Analysis, but here we fit a random forest classifier, again simply because the random forest models are fast to fit.

 ```{code-cell} ipython3
 import sklearn.model_selection
 ```

+First we split the data into training and test splits using {py:func}`sklearn.model_selection.train_test_split`.

 ```{code-cell} ipython3
 X_train, X_val, y_train, y_val = sklearn.model_selection.train_test_split(